Christian Pauls

 Christian Pauls (born 26 September 1944, Buckow, Brandenburg, Germany) is a retired German diplomat.

+Early life

 After studying law at the Universities of Freiburg, Hamburg and Montpellier from 1973 to 1975, he worked as a lawyer in Hamburg.

+Career

 Pauls joined the Foreign Service in 1975 and then served at the German Foreign Office in Bonn and at the embassies of the Federal Republic of Germany in Greece, India, Italy and the United States, where he coincidentally had gone to middle school (Hardy Middle School, Georgetown, Washington DC) when his father, Rolf Friedemann Pauls, was the Ambassador of the Federal Republic of Germany to the United States.

 From 1996 to 1999 Christian Pauls was head of a special staff at the Kosovo mission, then head of a subdivision in the Political Department of the German Foreign Office.
 From 2001 to 2005 Christian Pauls was Ambassador of the Federal Republic of Germany to Canada.
 His successor was Matthias Martin Höpfner.